 For both note that properties in the 2300 post code area - Newcastle East, Newcastle, Honeysuckle, The Hill and Cooks Hill - are closest to the conference venue and within reasonable walking distance.

-Newcastle is located on the east coast of NSW, a short two-hour drive north of Sydney.
-Newcastle Airport is a 25-minute drive from the CBD of Newcastle and offers regular services to major cities including Melbourne, Sydney, Brisbane and the Gold Coast.
+Newcastle is located on the east coast of NSW, Australia a short two-hour drive north of Sydney.

 Newcastle is a two-hour drive north of Sydney.
 Need wheels?
 Find car rental companies at the airport and throughout the city.
 Some of the options include Europcar , Hertz , Budget Car and Truck Rental or Newcastle Car or Truck Rental.

 Head to Newcastle on a long-distance bus - Greyhound services leave from Sydney's Central Station, Brisbane's Coach Terminal and Melbourne's Travel Centre.
 For more information visit www.newcastlebuses.info.